pran-7-5/eco_style/README.md

 But the cosmos is something else, has no beginning and no end.
 There is no big bang and there will be no big crunch.
 ```

-Religion (I don't think there is such a thing)
+Religion (I don't think there is such a thing, everyone is same)
 --------------------------------------------------------------------------------------------
 ```
+There is nothing called God.
+What do you mean by god, no one can explain.

 Rome doesn't have a record of such a person.

 Who is more wise a person living in jungles, rivers, mountains or a desert dweller.